 Policy Regarding College Work Done While in High School

-College courses taken while in high school or during a gap year may be transferred for purpose credit* only (no numeric credit is transferred) if ALL of the below criteria are met:
+College courses taken while in high school or during a gap year may be transferred for purpose credit* only (no numeric credit is transferred) if all of the following criteria are met:

 - Courses were held on a college campus.